 It is well with my soul,

 it is well, it is well with my soul.

-In humble submission to the will of God, Christian Memorial Chapel sadly announces the passing of Mr. Cleveland Bailey age 91 of Jacob City, Florida.
+In humble submission to the will of God, Christian Memorial Chapel, LLC. sadly announces the passing of Mr. John Oscar Booker, "Johnny Boy".

-Please keep the Bailey family in prayer, as we reflect the gracious memories.
+Please keep the Booker family in prayer, as we reflect the gracious memories.